LoganFraser/VoronMods/Tident-InternalSpool/readme.md

 This is a method to mount the filament spool inside the enclosure of a Voron Trident 3d printer.
 It works with 200mm, 1kg spools only.

 The ptfe tube is installed as shown: up through the gap in the side of the rear extrusion.
+Alternately you could drill a 4mm hole though the B stepper mount top and bottom parts.

 ![Trident Installation](TI.jpg)